10 Best Easy Weight Bearing Exercises For Osteoporosis

 • Do 3 sets of 8-10 reps.

-These 10 exercises will help minimize the rate of bone loss due to osteoporosis, conserve the bone tissues, and lower the risk of fractures.
+These 10 exercises will help minimize the rate of bone loss due to osteoporosis, conserve the bone tissues, and help in fracture risk reduction.
 But how often should you do them?
 Scroll down to find out.

 How Often Should You Exercise?